jmbannon/ytdl-sub/docs/deprecation_notices.rst

 music_tags
 ^^^^^^^^^^

-Music tags is getting simplified. ``tags`` will now reside directly under music_tags, and ``embed_thumbnail`` is getting moved to its own plugin (supports video files as well).
+Music tags are getting simplified. ``tags`` will now reside directly under music_tags, and ``embed_thumbnail`` is getting moved to its own plugin (supports video files as well).
 Convert from:

 .. code-block:: yaml